 In 1937, the studio created two posters (based on paintings by Matisse and Bonnard) for the Maitres de l'Art indépendant exhibition at the Petit Palais.
 The posters were of such excellent quality that it was clear they had attained the height of printing mastery.
 In the same year, the studio began a fruitful collaboration with the editor Tériade, founder of the legendary review Verve.
-It was then that Mourlot assisted Matisse, Braque, Bonnard, Rouault and Miró in the creation of important lithographs for the six editions after the Second World War.
+It was then that Mourlot assisted Matisse, Braque, Bonnard, Rouault and Miró in the creation of important I...